-Influencer marketing has grown from strength to strength over the last few years.
+Following up with the previous trends, 2020 influencer marketing trends have gradually shifting over the last few years.
 Sure it has suffered a few hiccups, thanks to fake followers, a lack of transparency in some influencer posts, and a few clueless “influencers” without influence, but its effectiveness must surely now be beyond dispute.
 However, any marketplace changes over time, and influencer marketing will adapt to follow these changes.

 1/ Firms Will Merge Content Marketing, Influencer Marketing, and Social Media Marketing

 Until now, most brands and marketers have tended to think of content marketing, influencer marketing, and social media marketing as separate, discrete types of online marketing.
 Yet in reality, they are all just separate components of a single online marketing process.